Do you know if your business is overpaying for its gas and electricity?

-As with domestic energy, the two main aspects of energy costs are the unit rate and standing charges.
+The two main aspects of energy costs are your unit rate and standing charges.

-The unit rate is the cost of each unit of energy used, measured in kilowatt hours (kWh) of energy.
-A standing charge is a fixed daily cost which will not change, regardless of how much gas or electricity you use.
+The unit rate is the cost of each unit of energy used, measured in cost per kilowatt hours (kWh).
+A standing charge is a fixed daily cost which doesn’t change.
+It covers the cost of delivering your gas and electricity to your business.

-A micro-business is defined as having between 1 and 9 employees.
-In most cases, overheads for micro-businesses are likely to be fairly low.
+A micro business is defined as having between 1 and 9 employees.
+In most cases, overheads for micro businesses are likely to be low.

 A small business is classed as having between 10 and 49 employees.
 According to the latest government figures, there are over 200,000 businesses employing between 10 and 49 people.